DataZenith/wildfireHazardAnalysis/README.md

 The code in this repository is organized to support reproducibility and transparency.
 It specifically performs the following analyses:

-- **Classification of Burn Areas:**
+- **Classification of Burn Areas, Histogram comparison, and Percentile Comparison:**
-   - **File:** `prec_rec_auc.py`
+   - **File:** `prob.py`
-     The code identifies and categorizes regions based on burn data, distinguishing between areas that have experienced fire and those that have not.
+     The code identifies and categorizes regions based on burn data, distinguishing between areas that have experienced fire and those that have not, studies histogram probabilities of fire/no fire, and shows the thershold percentials from the WUI subset and the full data.

-- **Analysis of Probability Distributions:**
-  - **File:** `histogram_compare.py`
-     It evaluates and compares the distribution of predicted burn probabilities across fire-affected and non-fire zones.

-- **Calculation of Overestimate Percentage:**
+- **Hazard Value Overestimation Analysis:**
-   - **File:** `Overestimate.py`
+  - **File:** `hazard.py`
-     The analysis computes the percentage overestimate in predicted burn probabilities relative to the actual burn data, providing insights into model performance.
+     I evaluate relative hazard within each risk band and estimate the long run overestimation of each risk band.

 ### Programs Used